 For the over-21 crowd, the nightlife in Oklahoma City continues to expand as the city expands.
-One of the best recent additions is Ponyboy, a bar in Uptown 23rd that features smoke-free dancing upstairs.
+One of the best local spots is Ponyboy, a bar in Uptown 23rd that features smoke-free dancing upstairs.
 Ponyboy is equipped with a DJ and a full bar, and the vibe is “all skill levels welcome.”
-As owner Rachel Cope put it, “I want a place where people don’t judge you for how you dance.”
-She succeeded.

 Bricktown is home to several clubs, including Club One15 and Dream Nightclub, both DJ-driven, eclectic hotspots.
 Full bar service is available at both, and just being in Bricktown puts you in proximity to dozens of other bars and restaurants, all easily accessible on foot.

-Looking for more conversation and less noise, Pump Bar and Bunker Club, both in Uptown 23rd, are popular destinations for locals.
-Pump has a huge outdoor area with full food and bar service, as well as outdoor games, music, and an eclectic crowd there for conversation with friends.
-Depending on the night, you might even be able to catch a show—movie or music—at Tower Theatre.
+Looking for more conversation and less noise?
+The Pump Bar and Bunker Club, both in Uptown 23rd, are popular destinations for locals.
+Pump has a huge outdoor area with full food and bar service, as well as outdoor games, music and an eclectic crowd there for conversation with friends.
+Depending on the night, you might even be able to catch a show – movie or music – at Tower Theatre.

 Redneck Yacht Club is one of the few 18-and-over clubs in the metro.
 For that reason, the dance floor is usually packed, and the DJ plays a good mix of musical styles, so there’s something for everyone.